 Does the magnet affect other electronics?
 And how about pacemakers?

 Magnets could affect the functioning of pacemakers and implanted heart defibrillators.

 A pacemaker could switch into test mode and cause illness.

 Are the magnets certified?

-McNetiq magnets are certified by Dekra, Lloyd's Register Statement, the Influence of lightning on a magnetic anchor point, Lloyd's Register Safety Review, Coating Advise Nederland, and R-LAB Laboratory.
+McNetiq magnets are certified by DEBT, Dekra, Lloyd's Register Statement, the Influence of lightning, the Influence of corrosion, and the Influence of frost on a magnetic anchor point, ATEX, Lloyd's Register Safety Review, Coating Advise Nederland, and R-LAB Laboratory.